robert-gruia/Mapocalipse/README.md

 ## Features

 - Guess your position in the world by using street view
-- Different possible maps(ex. all the world or just a country or a continent)
 - All the game maps can be played in multiplayer too
 ## Languages used
 - Python 3.12 (Backend)